 A high ball that is punched clear by the goalkeeper.
 The keeper must have a clenched fist and attempting to clear the high ball rather than claim it.

-When a goalkeeper comes off his goal line to claim a high ball (attempting a catch) and misses the ball.
+When a goalkeeper comes off their goal line to claim a high ball (attempting a catch) and misses the ball.

 A keeper sweeper is given anytime a goalkeeper anticipates danger and rushes off their line to try to either cut out an attacking pass (in a race with the opposition player) or to close-down an opposition player.